andela-technology/qualified-docs/content/reference/languages/solidity/mocha.md

 ## Overview

-Qualified uses the [Mocha](https://mochajs.org/) testing framework in the [Hardhat](https://hardhat.org/) Ethereum development environment.
+Qualified offers the [Mocha](https://mochajs.org/) testing framework in the [Hardhat](https://hardhat.org/) Ethereum development environment.

 [Chai](https://chaijs.com/) assertions are available for testing Solidity Smart Contracts.

-The OpenZeppelin package `@openzeppelin/contracts` can be imported with `import "@openzeppelin/contracts/token/ERC20/ERC20.sol"`.
+[Hardhat's Chai matchers](https://hardhat.org/hardhat-runner/plugins/nomicfoundation-hardhat-chai-matchers#hardhat-chai-matchers) are pre-configured on the runner.

+The environment includes [`@openzeppelin/contracts`](https://www.npmjs.com/package/@openzeppelin/contracts) which offers a collection of smart contracts.
+You can import one with `import "@openzeppelin/contracts/token/ERC20/ERC20.sol"`, for example.

 ## Basic Example